Malayalis: Performing arts and music

 Music formed a major part of early Malayalam literature, which is believed to have started developing by 9th century CE.
 The significance of music in the culture of Kerala can be established just by the fact that in Malayalam language, musical poetry was developed long before prose.
 Kerala is musically known for Sopanam.
 Sopanam is religious in nature, and developed through singing invocatory songs at the Kalam of Kali, and later inside temples.
 Sopanam came to prominence in the wake of the increasing popularity of Jayadeva's Gita Govinda or Ashtapadis.
 Sopana sangeetham (music), as the very name suggests, is sung by the side of the holy steps (sopanam) leading to the sanctum sanctorum of a shrine.
 It is sung, typically employing plain notes, to the accompaniment of the small, hourglass-shaped ethnic drum called idakka, besides the chengila or the handy metallic gong to sound the beats.

 Sopanam is traditionally sung by men of the Maarar and Pothuval community, who are Ambalavasi (semi-Brahmin) castes engaged to do it as their hereditary profession.
 Kerala is also home of Carnatic music.
-Legends like Swati Tirunal, Shadkala Govinda Maarar, Sangitha Vidwan Gopala Pillai Bhagavathar, Chertala Gopalan Nair, M. D. Ramanathan, T.V.Gopalakrishnan, M.S.
+Swati Tirunal, Shadkala Govinda Maarar, Sangitha Vidwan Gopala Pillai Bhagavathar, Chertala Gopalan Nair, M. D. Ramanathan, T.V.Gopalakrishnan, M.S.
 Gopalakrishnan, L. Subramaniam T.N.
-Krishnan & K. J. Yesudas are Malayali musicians.
-Also among the younger generations with wide acclaim and promise is Child Prodigy Violinist L. Athira Krishna etc., who are looked upon as maestros of tomorrow.
+Krishnan and K. J. Yesudas are Malayali musicians.
+Also among the younger generations with wide acclaim is violinist L. Athira Krishna etc..

 Kerala also has a significant presence of Hindustani music as well.
-The king of Travancore, Swathi Thirunal patronaged and contributed much to the Hindustani Music.
+The king of Travancore, Swathi Thirunal patronaged and contributed much to the Hindustani music.
 The pulluvar of Kerala are closely connected to the serpent worship.
 One group among these people consider the snake gods as their presiding deity and performs certain sacrifices and sing songs.
 This is called Pulluvan Pattu.
 The song conducted by the pulluvar in serpent temples and snake groves is called Sarppapaattu, Naagam Paattu, Sarpam Thullal, Sarppolsavam, Paambum Thullal or Paambum Kalam.
 Mappila Paattukal or Mappila Songs are folklore Muslim devotional songs in the Malayalam language.
 Mappila songs are composed in colloquial Malayalam and are sung in a distinctive tune.
 They are composed in a mixture of Malayalam and Arabic.